Breens Intermediate

-Breens Intermediate School is located in Bishopdale in Christchurch, New Zealand.
+Breens Intermediate School (also known in Māori as Te Puna Waiora o Hereora) is located in Bishopdale in Christchurch, New Zealand.
 It has a roll of students as of and serves year 7 and 8 students.
 The principal, Nikki Clarke leads the school, with Nathan Maclennan as the deputy.
 Established in 1976, Breens Intermediate is located just east of Christchurch International Airport.